ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 | Description | The description of the VLAN.  |
 | Location | The data center location. |
 | Primary route | The primary route of the VLAN. |
 {: caption="Table 1.
-Network interface - VLAN details" caption-side="top"}
+Network interface - VLAN details" caption-side="bottom"}
 {: class="simple-tab-table"}
 {: #table4}
 {: tab-title="Network interface details"}